-The global automotive front-end module market is poised to grow at a CAGR of 5.79% and is expected to touch USD XX billion by 2021.
-The increasing demand for vehicles and growing concerns regarding passenger and driver safety are driving the front-end module market.
-Earlier, the front-end modules were designed with heavy steel materials.
-However, in the recent years, lightweight composite materials like polypropylene, glass mat thermoplastic, long fiber thermoplastic (LFT) and direct LFT are used in manufacturing front-end modules.
+The front-end modules were mostly designed and fabricated with heavy steel materials.
+However, in the recent years, lightweight composite materials, like polypropylene, glass mat thermoplastic, long fiber thermoplastic (LFT), direct LFT aluminum etc. are used in manufacturing front-end modules.

 Today, a number of vehicles are launched in the market with front-end modules made of composite materials.
 The recently launched Hyundai and two small segment cars from Mercedes use a lightweight front end construction that allows for the integration of additional functionality in components, which in turn saves assembly time, reduces costs, and lowers mass.
 Carriers for all three vehicles make use of injection-molded pelletized LFT-PP.